Nexiauk/fableseed_stories/README.md

 ## **Interesting Bugs**

+* I didn't realise that before you deploy to Heroku, you can extend the built-in User model to add extra fields.
+This is difficult to do after deploying to Heroku, which I'd already done.
+I ended up creating a separate user-profile model and learning about signals.
+The garden app has a signals.py file with a receiver decorator that runs a function every time a user is saved.
+It will only run when the built-in User model is saved.
+The function checks if the user has a userprofile and if not, creates a userprofile for them.

 * Discovered that the crispy forms helper layout couldn’t or wouldn’t target the select dropdown box of database flowers.
 Ended up styling that myself in a custom.css file after trawling through crispy layout templates for far longer than necessary.

+* Crispy was styling my form fields in such a way that the text was barely visible.
+Found a file in the .venv Crispy Tailwind library called tailwind_field.py that allowed me to direcly customise the form field base styling.
+Big win, I thought - until I deployed to Heroku and it had reverted!
+Turned out I'd forgotten that the changes made in .venv to libraries and suchlike don't push through to github and therefore do not deploy to Heroku - Heroku installs the software anew.
+I had to create and initialise a templatetags folder and copy tailwind_field.py over so that the base_layout config I'd defined for the styling of crispy form fields was used once deployed on Heroku.
 * Gitignore in .venv wasn’t hiding [env.py](http://env.py) - I had this setup from a codealong project from code institute.
-Added files to project level gitignore and ran git rm -r cached to stop git from tracking and then changed my env variables and secret key.
+Added files to project level gitignore instead and ran git rm -r cached to stop git from tracking and then changed my env variables and secret key.
+Traces of the old database url and secret key and cloudinary url are in the commit history, but are no longer active or relevant.
-* Profile image not updating when user edits via the form - needed enctype=multipart/form-data hard-coding on the template rather than through the form in [forms.py](http://forms.py)
+* Profile images weren't updating when a user edited via the edit-profile form - needed enctype=multipart/form-data hard-coding on the template rather than through the form in [forms.py](http://forms.py)
-* Couldn’t figure out how to style the file input field on the edit profile for.
-Ended up with a a mix of styling via the Crispy forms helper layout and styling input[type="file"] directly in custom.css to make the file picker look like a properly styled button.
+* Couldn’t figure out how to style the file input field on the edit profile form.
+Ended up with a mix of styling via the Crispy forms helper layout and styling input[type="file"] directly in custom.css to make the file picker look like a properly styled button.
 * Chrome Lighthouse performance score on index.html was poor on mobile and okay on desktop - it came back with lots of suggestions and errors I didn't understand.
 After using ChatGPT to help me understand what was going on, I made the following changes:
     * Added GZip middleware to settings.py for response compression
     * Added whitenoise compressed static storage config to serve compressed static files with caching.